 Héctor came to the United States in 1982 after participating in a student strike.
 He stayed with an aunt and uncle in the Bronx and completed his college education on a grant to study economics.
 Driven to continue his activism, Héctor started with the Amalgamated Clothing and Textile Workers Union (now Workers United) in 1990, where he took part in several campaigns including efforts to organize textile workers at Fieldcrest Cannon in North Carolina and protests against NAFTA.
 Héctor was one of the first leaders in the labor movement to strongly advocate for comprehensive immigration reform and played an active role in ACTWU’s international solidarity and global organizing work.

-In 1995, he joined SEIU’s Justice for Janitors campaign, followed by his work in Puerto Rico as Organizing Director for the island.
-In February 1999, he was asked to serve as deputy trustee for Local 32BJ and was elected as Secretary-Treasurer of Local 32BJ in 2000.
-During his time at 32BJ, Héctor built and led the research, political and education departments, and served as leader for the tri-state and New York Metro areas.
+In 1995, he joined SEIU’s Justice for Janitors campaign, followed by his work in Puerto Rico as SEIU Director for the island.
+In February 1999, he was asked to serve as deputy trustee for 32BJ and was elected as Secretary-Treasurer of 32BJ in 2000.
+During his time at 32BJ, Héctor built and led the research and political departments, and served as leader for the tri-state and New York Metro areas.
 As Director of the 32BJ New York Metro District, Héctor led operations and bargained strong contracts for 70,000 members in the metropolitan New York area, including Manhattan, Brooklyn, Queens, the Bronx and Long Island.